HungryHowies/Wazuh-and-Zitadel-Setup/README.md

 curl -sO https://packages.wazuh.com/4.7/config.yml
 ```

 Edit ./config.yml and replace the node names and IP values.
-In this example I replaced the with local ip address.
+In this example I replaced it with local ip address of my Wazuh Instance.

 ```
 nodes: